 Optimize Your Metadata

 If people can’t find your book, they can’t buy it.
 So, when selling your book online, the information you use to describe your self-published book, i.e. it’s metadata, should be optimized, to ensure maximum visibility.
-That means matching the details in your blurb, title, sub-title, and categories to the keywords your target audience are entering into search engines such as Amazon and Google.
-The strategic application of certain keywords throughout your book’s metadata will ensure it appears at the top of the search list, rather than languishing at the bottom.
+That means matching the details in your blurb, title, sub-title, and categories to the keywords your target audience are entering into search engines.
+The strategic application of certain keywords throughout your book’s metadata will ensure it appears at the top of the search list, helping your books sell on Amazon, Google, and other popular search engines.

 Selling Tip #6